Jaime Cocanower

-James Stanley Cocanower [Hi-me] (born February 14, 1957) is a former Major League Baseball pitcher who played for the Milwaukee Brewers from 1983 to 1986.
+James Stanley Cocanower [Hi-me] (born February 14, 1957) is a Puerto Rican former Major League Baseball pitcher who played for the Milwaukee Brewers from 1983 to 1986.

 College career

 Cocanower played college baseball at Baylor University, and was a pitcher for them during their appearances in the 1977 and 1978 College World Series, the Bears' first world series appearances.
 Cocanower's first world series matchup was a pitcher's duel against the 1977 National Player of the Year Randy Martz of the University of South Carolina, which was tied 1–1 in nine innings.
 After Baylor 0–4 run during Cocanower's time as a Bear, he was signed by the Milwaukee Brewers as an amateur free agent on June 7, 1978, ending his college career.